On Revenue Maximization with Sharp Multi-Unit Demands: Computation of Envy-Free Pricing

 \begin{proof} Of course, every loser in $A_k$ has utility zero.
-To show that every winner in $A_k$ has utility zero, we show that if such a winner has positive utility, then prices can be raised to the point where his utility becomes zero, while maintaining envy-freeness (contradicting the assumption that $(\mathbf{p},\mathbf{X})$ maximizes revenue).
+To show that every winner in $A_k$ has utility zero, we show that if there exists a winner who has positive utility, then prices can be raised to the point where his utility becomes zero, while maintaining envy-freeness (contradicting the assumption that $(\mathbf{p},\mathbf{X})$ maximizes revenue).